mui/material-ui/packages/pigment-css-react/README.md

 #### Manual installation

+Run the following commands to manually install Pigment CSS in your Vite project:

 ```bash
 npm install @pigment-css/react
 npm install --save-dev @pigment-css/vite-plugin
 ```

-Then, in your Vite config file, import the plugin and pass it to the `plugins` array as shown:
+Next, in your Vite config file, import the plugin and pass it to the `plugins` array as shown below:

 ```js
 import { pigment } from '@pigment-css/vite-plugin';